Esenthusiast/Springboard.Capstone2/README.md

 -- How have salaries, especially salaries across entry, middle and high level jobs, shifted over the last 5-10 years, especially when considered alongside national and regional GDP/ recession economic data?

+# Who Cares and Why?

+The economic market has been undergoing a variety of changes over the last 20 years.
+The recession did not change the overall market, but this recession is unique within economic forcasts and will teach us more about future economic shifts then past recessions- for job seekers, employers, and economists.

+- Job seekers need ot understand that although this data is not purly predictive, as the market is still adjusting t othe raise in online marketplaces, change in automation, and shifting world market- it can help give a glimpse at what industries will recover faster and be a better long-term consideration through future economic turmoil.

+-- Employeers can understand better how market forces like the recession shift the demand and supply curve, requiring employeers to offer wage increases and other incentives in response to varying pressures.

+-- Economists and social scientists can use trends identified in this data set to help consider alongside other data on overall social changes in our job market.